rb1205/btrfs-snapshotter/README.md

 snapshotter
 ===========

-Script for creating and keeping an history of snapshots in btrfs that follows a exponential (or custom) concentration over time.
+Script for creating and keeping an history of snapshots in <b>btrfs</b> that follows a exponential (or custom) concentration over time.

 Usage